sensu/sensu-docs/content/sensu-go/5.16/guides/email-handler.md

 Second, create the email handler definition.
 In the handler definition's `command` value, you'll need to change a few things.

-Copy the text below into a text editor.
+Copy this text into a text editor:
-Then, replace the following text:
-- `YOUR-EMAIL@example.com`: Replace with the email address you want to use to send and receive email alerts
-- `USERNAME`: Replace with your SMTP username, typically your email address
-- `PASSWORD`: Replace with your SMTP password, typically the same as your email password

 {{< highlight shell >}}
 cat << EOF | sensuctl create